 This year’s recipient, Susan Weber has had a diverse career dedicated to music.
 Her work and legacy can be seen in the classroom, through performance and via an administrative lens.
 Raised in Roslyn and a product of the Herricks School system, she taught orchestra for thirty-two years in the Uniondale School District and has been the Music Director for the Herricks Players for over thirty-five years.
 She is a violist, and violinist and has performed in orchestras and conducted numerous theatrical productions throughout her career.
 She has guest conducted for school music festivals in across Long Island.

-LIMHOF Education Chairman, Tom Needham stated, “The Long Island Music Hall of Fame is proud to recognize the distinguished career of music educator, Susan Weber.
+LIMHOF Education Chairman, Tom Needham stated, “The Long Island Music and Entertainment Hall of Fame is proud to recognize the distinguished career of music educator, Susan Weber.
 She is a life-long educator who has touched the lives of thousands of musicians through her work.”

 Ms Weber is a past president of the New York State School Music Association, and is a past president and current executive board member of the Nassau Music Educators Association and Long Island String Festival Association.
 A hands-on administrator, Susan has been volunteer stage manager at the All-County performances at the Tilles Center for the past 15 years.